asandler/mptree/README.md

 4) mptree list

-   Does the same but doesn't add artists in the file name, just creates a plain list of songs.
+   The same as "mix" but doesn't add artists in the file name, just creates a plain list of songs.

 5) mptree clear